-The NL240 is configured by default to join the strongest, open Wi-Fi network it finds.
-If there is no open network in the area or if the NL240 has not been previously configured to join an existing Wi-Fi network, it is not possible to configure the NL240 via Wi-Fi.
+If the NL240 has not been previously configured to join an existing Wi-Fi network, it is not possible to configure the NL240 via Wi-Fi.

-- Apply power to the NL240. - The NL240 will power up and join the strongest, open Wi-Fi network it finds or the Wi-Fi network it has already been configured to join.
-The green LED on the NL240 will come on and start blinking once it has joined the network.
+- Apply power to the NL240. - The NL240 will power up and join the Wi-Fi network it has already been configured to join.
+If the NL240 is configured for DHCP, the green LED will blink once a second while it is attempting to acquire a network address from DHCP.
 Once it has successfully obtained an IP address, it will stop blinking and flicker with network activity. - Launch DevConfig. - Under Device Type, select Network Peripheral | NL240. - Check the box labeled Use IP Connection. - Enter the IP address of the device in the Communication Port field.
 (If you do not know the address of the device and the device is connected to your local area network, you may be able to use the browse button to the right of Communication Port to discover the devices on the network.)
-The IP address must be followed by :6786 (i.e., 192.168.10.55:6786) in order to connect the device configuration service. - Enter nl240 in the TCP Password box. (nl240 is the default administrative password.
-It can be changed via the DevConfig Deployment/NL240 tab.) - Click OK.
+The IP address must be followed by :6786 (i.e., 192.168.10.55:6786) in order to connect the device configuration service.

+- Enter nl240 in the Administrative Password box. (nl240 is the default administrative password.
+It can be changed via the DevConfig Deployment/NL240 tab.)

+- Click OK.

 - Click Connect.

 - Configure the NL240 as needed for your application.

 - Click Apply to save your changes.